Exposed wooden lath behind damaged plaster wall surface

 Probe test: Use a small, sharp tool like an awl or ice pick to gently poke the plaster at various points.
 If it goes in too easily or hits a hollow spot, you’ve found a weak area.

 Corner peel test: Gently pull back a corner of the plaster with your fingers or a flathead screwdriver.
-If it peels off easily, the keys have failed.
+Easy peeling indicates failed keys.
 Be careful not to cause unnecessary damage during this test.

 Remember, these tests should be done gently and sparingly.
 You’re looking for confirmation of suspected issues, not creating new ones.
-If you find any signs of failure, it’s time to call a professional for further evaluation and repair.
+If you find any signs of failure, consult a professional for further evaluation and repair.

 Back to top ↑